AztecProtocol/aztec-packages/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 2. Once the fee is known, verify that enough fee exists to cover the transaction's requirements at this stage.
 This would include publishing the results of the private stage of the transaction and the amortised cost of rollup construction and publishing.
 3. If at least one public function is enqueued, verify that enough fee exists to cover at least 1 iteration of the public VM, 1 iteration of the public kernel circuit and a non-zero amount left for public function simulation.
 The sequener here will seek to determine if it is worth proceeding with the transaction.
 Proceeding requires an investment at least covering the cost of the minimum public VM execution and an iteration of the public kernel circuit.
 The minimum cost could be described as the cost to simulate, execute and prove a function which reverts as soon as it enters the function.

 Each of the above steps should be relatively trivial for the sequencer to perform and they have agency to disregard the transaction after each one.
-Having decided that a transaction worth proceeding with, the sequencer will simulate any public portion of the transaction until completion or simulation exceeds the provided L1 or L2 gas limits.
+Having decided that a transaction is worth proceeding with, the sequencer will simulate any public portion of the transaction until completion or simulation exceeds the provided L1 or L2 gas limits.
 As simulation takes place, it should be noted that further L1 state updates will be made and any nested public calls will incur additional public VM and public kernel iteration costs.

 After simulation, the sequencer will have complete visibility over the gas profile of the transaction and can determine how much witness generation and proving is required for transaction inclusion.